Test-Driven Development

 Key Takeaways

-• TDD writes tests before code — this forces clarity about requirements before implementation begins
+• TDD writes tests before code — forces clarity about requirements before implementation begins

 • The three laws: no production code without a failing test, test only enough to fail, code only enough to pass